Treasury Bills vs Treasury Bonds: Know the Difference

 Profit and prosper with the best of expert advice - straight to your e-mail.

 While these investments are both government-backed debt securities, there are two significant differences between Treasury bills and Treasury bonds.
-Mainly, they vary in when the principal is repaid, called the security's maturity, and how the interest is paid.

-When treasury bills vs. treasury bonds mature
+When Treasury bills vs Treasury bonds mature

 Treasury bills offer six maturities: four weeks, eight weeks, 13 weeks, 17 weeks, 26 weeks and 52 weeks.
 This flexibility is a key advantage.
 It allows investors to better manage their short-term cash.